Welcome to Duxbury Music Festival

 The program includes: three 1-hour private lessons, four 1-hour ensemble coachings, 5 student recitals, four faculty concerts, solo and chamber music master classes, solo and chamber ensemble competitions, a Winners Concert, generous practice time, bayside room and board, numerous pool parties and barbecues, a sailing event on Duxbury Bay and excursions to nearby Duxbury Beach.

 Audiences are invited to purchase tickets for the Festival's Opening Concert, the four faculty concerts and the Winners Concert.
-Performances will be held at the Conservatory's Ellison Center for the Arts, the Duxbury Performing Arts Center and in seaside homes or other private venues.
+Performances will be held at the Conservatory's Ellison Center for the Arts, and in seaside homes or other private venues.

 DMF Photo Gallery